-Ongoing Overseas Nurse Recruitment campaign from 2019 – 2020
+Ongoing Overseas Nurse Recruitment campaign from 2019 – ongoing

-MCHFT has an excellent track record in retaining overseas nurses and have had many of them in excess of 5 years.
+MCHFT has an excellent track record in retaining overseas nurses, with many of them staying for longer than 5 years.
 They have a dedicated Practice Education Team to allow the nurses the best opportunity to clear OSCE at the first attempt time and this has been successful to date.

 Delivering excellence in healthcare through innovation and collaboration